tanaes/whopping_Voron_mods/kinematic_bed/README.md

 This should be plenty to keep the bed securely in place, even when flipping the machine over; but not so much that the balls can't move with thermal expansion of the bed. ***Do not tighten the preload screw all the way down!***

+### Step 6: lengthen z stop

+The kinematic mount raises the bed up by about around 8mm, so you'll want to also extend the Z endstop by about that amount, depending on your setup.

 ## Mods